FocusUsing practice to become (more) competent

 OriginatedAncient, with significant developments emerging over the past half-century

 SynopsisMost discourses on Practice are concerned with how to structure rehearsal in ways that enhance competence and/or comprehension.
 Advice varies according to the level and type of functioning or expertise desired – ranging from unreflective repetition that’s aimed at automatic action to highly structured and meticulously analyzed exercise that’s intended to support high-level performance.
-Prominent subdiscourses include:
+Regarding prominent subdiscourses, below we point to some types of practice and some effects of practice.

 - Blocked Practice is a general notion that can be applied to a focused on thorough study/practice of a single topic/skill.
 It is often contrasted with Interleaving Learning.